 Should you wish to come into the Council Helpshop, a permit can be produced while you wait.

 The Fishing Season is closed from the 15th March until the 15th June annually.

 For more details relating to the Sculpture above please click on the link here

-The Lake is bounded by ancient woodland, and again the Council has had a hard balancing act to reconcile the needs of the population living all around the Park, many of whom use the main pathway as a thoroughfare, and the need to conserve a valuable habitiat.
+The Lake is bounded by ancient woodland, and the Council has to balance the needs of the population living all around the Park, many of whom use the main pathway as a thoroughfare, and the need to conserve a valuable habitat.

 The Annual Green Fair held on the first Saturday in August which is always a very popular event.
 2016 was particularly successful due to the very hot weather, which drew more people out.